angular/material/.github/CONTRIBUTING.md

   > *  tooltip: memory leak on destroy [#11133](https://github.com/angular/material/issues/11133)

-* **Complete the full Issue Template** - GitHub now supports issue templates and AngularJS Material provides one to make submitting an issue with all of the required information more straightforward.
+* **Complete the full Issue Template** - GitHub now supports issue templates and AngularJS Material provides options to make submitting an issue with the required information more straightforward.

 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit).